open-mmlab/mmdetection3d/README.md

 **News**: We released the codebase v0.17.1.

-We have made a large refactoring to achieve unified coordinate systems in branch [v1.0.0.dev0](https://github.com/open-mmlab/mmdetection3d/tree/v1.0.0.dev0).
-Only very few models are still being tested, so you can start experimenting with the new coordinate systems.
+We are going through large refactoring to provide simpler and more unified usage of many modules.
+Thus, few features will be added to the master branch in the following months.
+The compatibilities of models are broken due to the unification and simplification of coordinate systems.
+For now, most models are benchmarked with similar performance, though few models are still being benchmarked.
+You can start experiments with v1.0.0.dev0 if you are interested.
 Please note that our new features will only be supported in v1.0.0 branch afterward.

 In the [nuScenes 3D detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) of the 5th AI Driving Olympics in NeurIPS 2020, we obtained the best PKL award and the second runner-up by multi-modality entry, and the best vision-only results.